 The Aim Ways Gold Pivot Ptf To EUR Portfolio can be implemented with 5 ETFs.
 This portfolio has a high risk, indicating it can undergo considerable value changes.
 It is appropriate for investors with a high risk tolerance who are aiming for higher returns and can handle notable drawdowns.

-The asset allocation is the following: 22% on the Stock Market, 44% on Fixed Income, 34% on Commodities.
+The portfolio asset allocation is: 22% on the Stock Market, 44% on Fixed Income, 34% on Commodities.
 In general, bonds are useful for mitigating overall portfolio risk, especially if they are issued by national entities or highly reliable companies.
 This portfolio has a 44% allocation to bonds, leading to its classification as high risk.

 Table of contents